Theoretical limits for sensing through phase separation: Results

 The rate at which droplets nucleate is set by the height of the nucleation energy barrier.
 From the free energy density $\mathcal{F}_{\rm FH}$, supplemented by a surface energy term, we can calculate the energetic difference between a system with and without a droplet of radius $R$ at composition $\alpha$, $\Delta F(R)=v(P(\bphi^1(\alpha))-P(\bphi))+\gamma s$, where $v=(4/3)\pi R^3$ is the droplet volume, $s=4\pi R^2$ its surface area, $\gamma$ the surface tension, and $P(\bphi)$ the pressure (\seeSI).
 Crucially, our assumption is that the critical droplet has the same composition $\alpha$ of the phase equilibria: in principle, the saddle-point in the energy landscape describing the minimal energy barrier between the two states may appear at a different composition, but we do not consider this here.
 The energy difference $\Delta F(R)$ is non-monotonic in $R$ and is maximised at a critical radius of $R_c$.
 Droplets that form with a radius smaller than $R_c$ will dissolve: the system will relax back to a homogeneous state.
 Larger droplets will survive, so we only consider the rate at which droplets of radius $R=R_c$ form as these are the only ones that will persist in the system beyond short times.

 We find two equivalent expressions for the critical radius that maximises $\Delta {F}(R)$ (derived in full in \seeSI).
-Defining $\Delta \phi_A=\phi_A^1 - \phi_A^0$ and $\varepsilon_A = \phi_A - \phi_A^0$ (and similarly for $S$), we derive
+Defining $\Delta \phi_A=\phi_A^1 - \phi_A^0$ and $\varepsilon_A(t) = \phi_A(t) - \phi_A^0$ (and similarly for $S$), we derive

-where $\ell_0$ is the capillary length (see mathematical definition in \seeSI), which sets the lengthscale on which surface tension dominates.
+where $\ell_0$ is the capillary length (see mathematical definition in \seeSI), the characteristic lengthscale at which curvature‐dependent shifts in chemical potential, as given by the Gibbs-Thomson relation, become significant.
+Note $R_c$ is implicitly time-dependent when concentrations $\phi_A$ or $\phi_S$ are depleted upon forming droplets (which enforces that $\varepsilon_A$ and $\varepsilon_S$ decrease in time).
 Under the assumption that the interactions between $A$ and $S$ molecules are very strong, one can assume that the dense phase is very dense (and the dilute phase very dilute) in which case this capillary length is simply $\ell_0 = 2\gamma$.
 At first, it appears that the last equality in \eqref{eq:Rc} is not necessarily satisfied, but it can be seen through \eqref{eq:dpfraction}, which enforces that the dense volume fraction $\eta$ satisfies $\eta = \Delta \phi_A/\varepsilon_A=\Delta \phi_S/\varepsilon_S$.
 The maximum of the energy barrier reads:

 Following the standard approach from classical nucleation theory \cite{Oxtoby1992}, we use this energy barrier to define an approximate nucleation rate via Arrhenius' law in the form